Mohammadibbu/MindReader/README.md

 Google Fonts – For clean, stylish text.

-Bootstrap (if used) – For responsive structure and layout.

 💡 Inspired by logical bit-checking and gamification, MindReader turns a simple number trick into a fun user experience.